Timeline of the Yemeni revolution (January – 2 June 2011): 17 March

-On 17 March, five people were killed and eighty wounded in Ta'izz.
+On 17 March, five people were killed and eighty wounded in Taiz.
 There were also reports of one person dead and two hundred more injured in Hudaydah.
-Four injuries were also reported in protests in Sana'a.
+Four injuries were also reported in protests in Sanaa.
 Security forces were again reported to have used live ammunition and tear gas against protesters.

 18 March

-At least 45 anti-government protesters died and over 200 were injured as unidentified gunmen opened fire on them in Sana'a.
+At least 45 anti-government protesters died and over 200 were injured as unidentified gunmen opened fire on them in Sanaa.
 Jamal al-Sharaabi, a thirty-five-year-old Yemeni photojournalist, was killed in the attack, marking the first journalist death of the protests.

 Sniper fire was also reported.
 It has been reported that the attackers were pro-government gunmen, though Saleh said that his security forces did not open fire and were even unarmed at the time.
 There are also reports that some of the protesters who were injured in the attack were taken away in national security vehicles to a local prison for treatment instead of to a regular hospital, sparking fears that the injured will be further harassed.
 Tens of thousands of people also took to the streets in other cities across the country.

 Saleh declared a state of emergency across the country, while state media blamed the violence on "clashes among citizens."
 The Common Forum, a coalition of the opposition parties led by Ali Mohammed al-Sabry, condemned the shootings.

 The Washington Post reported that US President Barack Obama and US Secretary of State Hillary Clinton and French President Nicolas Sarkozy had condemned the attack.